Cary Williams: Tennessee Titans

 Williams was selected by the Tennessee Titans in the seventh round (229th overall) of the 2008 NFL draft.
-He became only the fifth Ichabod to be drafted in school history.
+He became only the fifth player to be drafted in school history.
 On August 30, 2008, Williams was waived by the Titans. and re-signed to the team's practice squad.
 The Titans promoted Williams to their active roster on December 9.
 He was injured after a game and finished the 2008 NFL season on Injured Reserve.

 Williams played in the Pro Football Hall of Fame game in 2009.
 He had 2 tackles and knocked down a potential touchdown pass.
 He was declared inactive for the first 2 games of the 2009 season, and was cut when the team signed punter Reggie Hodges.
 He was re-signed to the practice squad on September 29.
 The Titans signed Williams to the active roster on October 3 when quarterback Patrick Ramsey was released.
 He was waived on November 3, to make room for Chris Davis.
 He was re-signed to the practice squad on November 5.
 He had recorded 12 tackles through only four games, which caught the attention of the Ravens.

 Williams during Training Camp practice at M&T Bank Stadium in 2011.